Choosing a Fishing Kayak

 Cheap / Low Quality Imported Kayaks

-A quick search on various online auction/selling sites will show a huge quantity of cheap kayaks that are imported from China and sold under little-known brand names that often hint at being associated with well-known brand names.
-They are often direct rip-offs of well-known and respected fishing kayak hull designs.
+A quick search on various online auction/selling sites will show a huge quantity of cheap kayaks that are imported from China and sold under little-known brand names that often hint at being associated with well-known brand names. hey are often direct rip-offs of well-known and respected fishing kayak hull designs.
+These are usually sold by 'pop-up' sellers who have brought one container of kayaks and are trying to make a quick buck, You may well come across issues with after-sales and warranty should you have a problem with your purchase.
 The problem itself is not that they are manufactured in China.
 The Chinese manufacturing industry can make some top quality products.... when instructed to do so within a viable budget.
 The trouble is that manufacturing a kayak and then shipping it across the world to be sold for a couple of hundred pounds means that compromises will be made to the quality and construction of that kayak.
 Their low price tag is often a magnet for those new to the sport but before committing to buy there new a number of things to be aware of....

 These kayaks are typically made from LLDPE - Low Linear Density Polyethylene.
 This is a low grade of polyethylene that is not as durable as higher grades of polyethylene such as Medium Density (MDPE) and High Density (HDPE) polyethylene that are used by the major brands within the kayak manufacturing industry.
 It is cheaper to buy and also cheaper to mould as it melts at a lower temperature.
 What does this mean?
 Well LLDPE is certainly more prone to scratching and warping than MDPE and HDPE.
-At the end of the day, the lifetime of the hull is going to be less.
-The components and fixings used within the manufacture of 'cheap import' kayaks are usually low quality too, and this may result in them failing.
+You will still get on the water and have some fun, but don't expect the kayak to hold up for as long as those made form higher quality materials.
+The components and fixings used within the manufacture of 'cheap import' kayaks are usually lower quality too, and this may result in them failing sooner.
 It all comes down to the old cliche saying "you get what you pay for" and this couldn't be more true for kayaks!
 "Buy cheap, Buy twice" also comes to mind.

 Despite being of a lower quality, one of the biggest reasons to avoid the cheaper kayaks from little-known brands is resale value.
-When it comes to selling your kayak a lower quality kayak just wont hold its value like a kayak from a well-known quality brand will.
+When it comes to selling your kayak, a lower quality kayak just wont hold its value like a kayak from a well-known quality brand will.
 This is an important consideration because there will come a time when you will need to sell your kayak - either because you are giving up on kayaking, or because you want to upgrade to a better or newer craft.
-Steer clear of the cheap stuff and you won't go too far wrong.

 The fishing kayak market is littered with kayaks that although advertised as 'suitable for fishing', they are in fact far from being suitable vessels for the vast majority of kayak anglers and the conditions they will most likely be paddling and fishing in.
 These short kayaks are often models from the cheap import brands.
 I would recommend avoiding kayaks less that 10ft in length.
 They are just too short to be efficiently paddled in all but the calmest of conditions and their size does not lend themselves to providing much storage space, nor capacity within the hull to carry a kayak angler and his gear safely.
 They have their place though - a 9ft kayak is ok for pottering around a lake or very calm estuary waters with one rod and a small amount of gear for a few hours.
 If you are looking at taking up kayak fishing as a regular pastime, it really is advisable to go beyond the 10 foot mark.